Calving Schools Planned

 The program will outline overall calving management that includes stages of the normal calving process as well as tips to handle difficult calving situations.
 A.J.
 Tarpoff, K-State extension beef veterinarian, explains the goals of the event are to increase knowledge, practical skills and the number of live calves born if they need assistance.

-The schools will also share tips on when and how to intervene to assist the cow and how those times may be different when dealing with young heifers.
+Speakers will also share tips on when and how to intervene to assist the cow and how those times may be different when dealing with young heifers.
 Presenters will also demonstrate proper use of calving equipment on a life-size cow and calf model.

 "Our goal is for producers to leave better prepared for calving season," Tarpoff adds.
 "We will discuss timelines on when to examine cows for calving problems, and when to call your vet for help if things are not going well.
 It's an excellent program regardless of experience level."

-Several of the meetings will also cover topics such as body condition scoring (BCS) cows, colostrum management, and animal health product storage and handling.
+He adds several of the meetings will also cover topics such as body condition scoring (BCS) cows, colostrum management, and animal health product storage and handling.

 Meetings scheduled include: